RenewalRate.ca

 Pick a realistic case.
 A $500,000 balance, 25 years of amortization left, and a 10-basis-point spread between two offers.
 That single tenth of a percentage point is worth about $28 a month on the payment, or $1,680 across a five-year term.
 On its own, not a sum that changes anyone's life.
 It is, however, usually bigger than the switching costs in a qualifying file where the new lender absorbs nothing.

 The story gets more interesting as the spread widens.
 A 30-basis-point gap, which is roughly the typical distance between a retail bank's first offer and a broker's best rate for a clean Toronto or Calgary file, puts about $85 a month on the line.
 Over the term, that is $5,100.
-A 50-basis-point spread, not uncommon on balances above $600,000, runs $142 a month and $8,500 over the five years.
+A 50-basis-point spread, not uncommon on the same $500,000 file when the bank's first offer is benchmarked against the broker market, runs about $142 a month and $8,500 over the five years.

 The payment-shock calculator on this site will run the numbers for any specific file.
 The broader point is worth stating bluntly: the gap between what a bank puts on the renewal letter and what is actually available in the Canadian market is almost always wider than the cost of walking to a different lender.
 Borrowers who stay tend to be optimizing against the weight of paperwork, not against dollars.
 The paperwork is finite.
 The basis points are not.